Quadrupole-conserving dynamics in the non-commutative plane: Effective theory of dissipative dynamics

 We can now deduce the quasinormal modes predicted by hydrodynamics.
 If $\vec{k}=(k,0)$; then the linearized equations of motion are

 We have kept only the leading-order terms in the above equation.
-Solving for $\omega$ and expanding its exact roots in the long-wavelength limit $k\to 0$ and retaining only the leading dissipative contribution from the $\kappa$ term (order $k^{4}$) while discarding the subleading $\mathrm{O}(k^{8})$ piece proportional to $\lambda_{yxx,xxy}$, we obtain
+Solving for $\omega$ and expanding its exact roots in the long-wavelength limit $k\to 0$ and retaining only the leading dissipative contribution from the $\kappa$ term (order $k^{6}$) we obtain

-So we have a pair of propagating modes with the familiar $k^3$ dispersion and sub-leading damping $\sim k^4$.
+So we have a pair of propagating modes with the familiar $k^3$ dispersion and sub-leading damping $\sim k^6$.

 In equilibrium, solids do not exist in the true thermodynamic limit in two spatial dimensions \cite{halperin}.
+In other words, in the true thermodynamic limit, $\phi_i$ cannot be degrees of freedom in the genuine EFT, because they are Goldstone bosons but their corresponding symmetry (translation) cannot be broken spontaneously.
 Therefore, on the very longest length scales -- well beyond accesibility in numerical simulations -- we expect that the effective field theory of this model looks rather different.
 Without any Goldstone bosons $\phi_i$, the only slow degree of freedom is the charge density $\rho$.
 The analysis of \cite{gromovfrachydro,Glorioso:2023chm} then implies that the resulting effective theory would be